 The trial will be performed according to Good Clinical Practice guidelines (ICH-GCP) and it will adhere to the principles of Helsinki declaration and regulatory guidelines in Mali.
-Trial recruitment shall not begin before the ethics committee in Mali (Comité D'Ethique de la FMPOS (Faculte de Medicine, de Pharmacie et D'Odonto-Stomatologie, Universite des Sciences, des Techniques et des Technologies de Bamako) has given a favourable statement on it.
+Trial recruitment shall not begin before the ethics committee in Mali (Comité D'Ethique de l'USTTB (Université des Sciences, des Techniques et des Technologies de Bamako) has given a favourable statement on it.
 An ethics committee in Finland has no legal mandate to authorize trials abroad, but a favourable opinion from one (Pirkanmaan Sairaanhoitopiirin eettinen toimikunta) will be required for TAU researchers to participate in the project.